 yamlPECL Yaml provides native yaml processing and can dramatically increase performance

-For Grav to function properly your webserver needs to have the appropriate file permissions in order to write logs, caches, etc. When using either the CLI (Command Line Interface) or GPM (Grav Package Manager), the user running PHP from the command line, also needs to have the appropriate permissions to modify files.
+For Grav to function correctly, your web server needs to have the appropriate file permissions to write logs, caches, etc. When using either the CLI (Command Line Interface) or GPM (Grav Package Manager), the user running PHP from the command line also needs to have the appropriate permissions to modify files.

 By default, Grav will install with

-755 permissions for files and folders respectively.
-Most hosting providers have configurations that ensure the webserver running PHP will allow you to create and modify files within your user account.
+755 permissions for files and folders, respectively.
+Most hosting providers have configurations that ensure that a web server running PHP will allow you to create and modify files within your user account.
 This means that Grav runs out-of-the-box on the vast majority of hosting providers.

-However, if you are running on a dedicated server, or even your local environment, you may need to adjust permissions to ensure you user and your webserver can modify files as needed.
+However, if you are running on a dedicated server or even your local environment, you may need to adjust permissions to ensure your user and your web server can modify files as needed.
 There are a couple of approaches you can take.

-In a local development environment, you can usually configure your webserver to run under you user profile.
+In a local development environment, you can usually configure your web server to run under your user profile.
 This way the web server will always allow you to create and modify files.

-www-datato be the group your apache runs under, found in the previous command. [
+GROUP to be the group your apache runs under, found in the previous command. [

 Although you can get away with Notepad, Textedit, Vi, or whatever default text editor comes with your platform, we recommend using a good text editor with syntax highlighting to make things easier.
 Here are some recommended options: